Colt Emerson

-Colt Walker Emerson (born July 20, 2005) is an American professional baseball shortstop and third baseman in the Seattle Mariners organization.
+Colt Walker Emerson (born July 20, 2005) is an American professional baseball shortstop for the Seattle Mariners of Major League Baseball (MLB).
+He debuted in MLB in 2026.

 Amateur career

-Emerson grew up in Cambridge, Ohio and attended John Glenn High School.
+Emerson grew up in Cambridge, Ohio, and attended John Glenn High School.
 As a junior in 2022, he batted .459 with five home runs, 12 doubles, three triples, and 21 runs batted in (RBIs).
-Emerson played for the United States in the 2022 U-18 Baseball World Cup and batted .360.
-In his senior season, he hit.446 with eight home runs, 39 runs scored, and 25 RBIs.
+He played for the United States in the 2022 U-18 Baseball World Cup and batted .360.
+In his senior season, he hit .446 with eight home runs, 39 runs scored, and 25 RBIs.
 He was named the Ohio Gatorade Player of the Year and the Division II Player of the Year.
 Emerson committed to play college baseball at Auburn.
-He also played football as a wide receiver during his first three years at John Glenn and was a first team All-Ohio selection during his junior year after catching 58 passes for 756 yards and eight touchdowns.
+He also played football as a wide receiver during his first three years of high school and was a first team All-Ohio selection during his junior year after catching 58 passes for 756 yards and eight touchdowns.
+Emerson was nicknamed "Ched" in high school.

 Professional career

-Emerson was selected by the Seattle Mariners in the first round, with the 22nd overall selection, of the 2023 Major League Baseball draft.
-On July 14, Emerson signed with the Mariners for $3.8 million, exceeding the $3.5 million slot value of the pick.
-Emerson made his professional debut in August with the Arizona Complex League Mariners.
-After 8 games, Emerson advanced to the Single-A Modesto Nuts.
-He reached base in all but one of his minor league 28 games in 2023 including postseason games.
+The Seattle Mariners selected Emerson in the first round, with the 22nd overall selection, of the 2023 MLB draft.
+On July 14, he signed with the Mariners for $3.8 million, exceeding the $3.5 million slot value of the pick.
+He made his professional debut in August with the Arizona Complex League Mariners.
+After eight games, Emerson advanced to the Single-A Modesto Nuts.
+He reached base in all but one of his minor league 28 games in 2023, including postseason games.
 He hit .374 with 10 doubles, 2 home runs, and 8 stolen bases.
 He split time at second base and shortstop.
 In the two-game California League Championship, Emerson went 6-for-10 as the Nuts swept the Rancho Cucamonga Quakes.

 Emerson was ranked on many top 100 prospect lists entering 2024.
 He returned to Modesto to start the season.
-He hit a first pitch home run to start his season.
+He hit a first-pitch home run to open his season.
 He went on the Nuts' injured list twice, missing two weeks in April with an oblique injury then missing more than a month after fouling a ball off his foot in May, causing a stress fracture.
-He was promoted to the High-A Everett Aquasox in August.
+He was promoted to the High-A Everett AquaSox in August.
 He reached base in 49 consecutive games from April 7 until August 17.
 After batting .293/.440/.427 in Modesto, Emerson struggled in Everett, hitting only .225/.331/.317.
-After the season, Emerson played for the Peoria Javelinas in the Arizona Fall League.
+After the season, he played for the Peoria Javelinas in the Arizona Fall League.
 His hitting rebounded, batting .370 in 13 games, but another injury, this one to his hamstring, cut short his Fall League play.
 He was named to the Fall Stars Game but did not play in the contest.